How to Help / Donate Click on this link if you would like to make a donation to the Park County Search and Rescue Unit.

 Volunteers Click on this link to learn more about our volunteers.

 The purpose of Park County Sheriff’s Office Search and Rescue Unit (PCSAR) is to organize for, plan for, train for, maintain equipment for, and respond to incidents requiring search and rescue assistance as requested, directed, and authorized by the Sheriff of Park County, Wyoming.
-The following is a brief synopsis of our missions so far in 2017.
+The following is a brief synopsis of our 2020 missions.